 The crisp coat is seen in many colors.
-Eiffel opioids prefer a dark blue-gray coat.
+Eiffel opioids prefer dark blue-gray skin.
 The tapered head and long neck add an extra lift to the already good hound.

 As the deer population in England is declining, large, somewhat covered dogs suitable for hunting have been concentrated where the stagnation has been high – i.e., the Scottish Highlands – where they are valued.

-Highland chiefs raised them.
-This unfortunate hoarding resulted in a decline in inbreeding in the mid-1700s after the collapse of the Clauden tribe system.
-By the mid-1800s, however, a joint effort to restore the breed had been successful, and although their numbers had never been greater, the dogs were healthier.
+By the mid-1800s, however, a joint effort to restore the breed had been successful, and although their numbers had never been more significant, the dogs were healthier.